 'Side by Side'

-double CD / lathe-cut LP on sale early October
+double CD / lathe-cut LP CD on sale now

-if you're in the UK, you can pre-order the double CD for £10.50 inc P&P
+if you're in the UK, you can order the double CD for £10.50 inc P&P

-...if you're not in the UK, Shiny Beast (www.shinybeast.nl) will soon be listing the CD
+...if you're not in the UK, please order from Shiny Beast (www.shinybeast.nl)

 ...news on the lathe-cut LP to follow...